Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Dr. Fasipe's research interests are focused on understanding barriers to transitioning youth with sickle cell to adult care.
 She desires to improve readiness to transition through active training and mentorship programs.
 Additionally, she wants to understand the factors related to patients with high care utilization patterns, in particular those with recurrent pain encounters.
 Dr. Fasipe is working to provide interventions to help improve pain management and hence, decrease the burden of high utilization.

 Dr. Tubman is a promising young investigator who has developed successful clinical and research partnerships in the USA and in sub-Saharan Africa.
-With this unique perspective on SCD, Dr. Tubman has created an innovative lens through which she pursues SCD research.
+With this unique perspective on sickle cell disease, Dr. Tubman has created an innovative lens through which she pursues sickle cell disease research.